dxdxdt/proone/doc/htbt.md

 `exec()` syscall which are honoured by the submissive host.
 STDIO frames are used for data transfer.
 The format of the new executable can be any format recognised by the host kernel(ELF or #! if the kernel supports it).
-The authoritive host is responsible for providing the suitable executable for the submissive host.
+The authoritative host is responsible for providing the suitable executable for the submissive host.
 Usually, the Host Info is queried to prepare the right executable for the host.
-The Status frame is used to deliver the result of the data tranfer.
+The Status frame is used to deliver the result of the data transfer.
 In the event of an error, the submissive host does not wait for the data transfer to finish before sending the Status frame.

 Upon successful upload, the Proone instance will attempt to `exec()` to the